Grapes

 Taste profile

-• Aromas: green plum, quince, pear, citrus, fresh herbs, sometimes melon or pineapple in warmer years
+• Aromas: green plum, quince, pear, citrus, fresh herbs, sometimes melon or pineapple

 • Amber versions: hazelnut, dried apricot, chamomile, and honeyed undertones